A new rule is allowing investors to use annuities in retirement to help save on taxes. The IRS now gives Individual

 How Your IRA Can Benefit Both Your Heirs and Charity

 Do you want to use your IRA to help a charity, but also benefit your heirs?
 Instead of leaving your IRA directly to your children, you can leave it to a charitable remainder unitrust (CRUT) while still benefiting your children.
-With recent changes to rules about inherited IRAs potentially, this may be an attractive estate planning option.
+With the SECURE Act making changes to rules about inherited IRAs, this may be an attractive estate planning option.